Spudgun/etch-a-sketch/README.md

     - **Hint**: The opacity CSS property is useful here.
 To learn how to use it, check this [MDN docs article about the opacity CSS property](https://developer.mozilla.org/en-US/docs/Web/CSS/opacity).

 You can choose to do either one or both of these challenges, it's up to you.

+## Solution

+To view the solution, got to this webpage [here](https://spudgun.github.io/etch-a-sketch/).